johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 * Editing the Content Library component — from anywhere — will update the content in all places the component is used.

-**How to enable the Content Library feature on a Flow Container**
+#### How to enable the Content Library feature on a Flow Container

-`@bodiless/layouts` package exports a `withLibraryComponents` HOC that adds Content Library feature to wrapped Flow Container.
+The `@bodiless/layouts` package exports a `withLibraryComponents` HOC that adds the Content Library feature to a wrapped Flow Container.

-For example, to create a Flow Container with Content Library enabled,
+For example, to create a Flow Container with the Content Library enabled:

 ```tsx
 ...
 import { FlowContainer } from '@bodiless/layouts-ui';